Small energy isotopies of loose Legendrian submanifolds: Introduction

 \textbf{Acknowledgments:} The idea for this paper originated in discussions with Georgios Dimitroglou Rizell.
 I am very grateful to him for many helpful comments and for suggesting the definition of the size of a loose chart in Remark \ref{rmk:size of loose chart} (personal communication, December 3, 2020).
+I am also grateful to the referee for pointing out gaps in the proofs of the main result and Theorem 1.4 in the original version of this paper, and for many comments that helped to greatly improve this article.
+Also, I would like to thank my adviser Tobias Ekholm for interesting discussions about the contents of this paper.